bikeindex/bike_index_ios/README.md

 ###### Swift Format

+Formatting is done with [swiftlang/swift-format](https://github.com/swiftlang/swift-format/)

 Lint with: `swift format lint --recursive  BikeIndex/ BikeIndexTests BikeIndexUITests`

-Format with: `swift format format --in-place --configuration swift-format-configuration.json --recursive  BikeIndex/ BikeIndexTests BikeIndexUITests`
+Format with: `swift format --in-place --recursive  BikeIndex/ BikeIndexTests BikeIndexUITests`

+The configuration will be loaded by default from [.swift-format](.swift-format)

 #### Tests